jinghuazhao/SomaLogic/analysis-plan.md

 12 | RSQ | Residual phenotypic variance explained by SNP.
 “NA” if not available 13 | RSQ_IMP| Observed divided by expected variance for imputed allele dosage.
 14 | IMP | Please specify whether the SNP was imputed or genotyped: 1: imputed SNP, 0: directly genotyped SNP

+Cohorts which reported results from PLINK, please provided SNP-level information as appropriate.